Claim All the Tax Credits You Earned: What the Earned Income Credit Can Do for You at Tax Time!

 Can I Get the EIC with Electronic Filing?

 Electronic filing with direct deposit is the fastest way to get your refund.
 You can get it in as little as 10-15 days.
 Lower-income taxpayers may go a local free tax assistance site to get this service for free.
+Some sites can even file prior year returns electronically.

 Does the EIC Affect Public Assistance?